Wage Garnishment Lawyers in Texas

-It is required that you are notified of a wage garnishment is filed against you.
+It is required that you are notified of wage garnishment is filed against you.
 For a wage garnishment to occur, the lender or creditor has to file a lawsuit against you.
 You will be served with the paperwork informing you of where and when your court hearing is scheduled.
 If you get notice of a lawsuit being filed against you, it is crucial that you seek legal advice right away.
 A wage garnishment would never occur without notice to you beforehand.

 How Do I Stop Wage Garnishment Judgment?